Jimmy Breslin, chronicler of wise guys and underdogs, dies

-Author-columnist Jimmy Breslin, the Pulitzer Prize-winning chronicler of wise guys and underdogs who became the brash embodiment of the old-time, street smart New Yorker, died Sunday.
-He was 88.
+"His was the triumph of the local, and to get the local right, you have to get how people made a living, how they got paid, how they didn't get paid, and to be able to bring it to life," said Pete Hamill, another famed New York columnist who in the 1970s shared an office with Breslin at the Daily News.

+"Jimmy really admired people whose favorite four-letter word was work," said Hamill, speaking from New Orleans.

-Breslin died at his Manhattan home of complications from pneumonia, his stepdaughter, Emily Eldridge, said.
+Breslin died at his Manhattan home of complications from pneumonia, according to his stepdaughter, Emily Eldridge.

 "I'm the best person ever to have a column in this business," he once boasted.
 "There's never been anybody in my league."

-With typical disregard for authority, Breslin once took out a newspaper ad to "fire" the ABC television network when it aired his short-lived TV show in a lousy time slot.
-That same year, he captured the 1986 Pulitzer for commentary and the George Polk Award for metropolitan reporting.
-More than 20 years earlier, with Gay Talese and Tom Wolfe, Breslin had helped create "New Journalism" — a more literary approach to news reporting.

-He was an acclaimed author, too, moving easily between genres.
-"The Gang that Couldn't Shoot Straight" was his comic chronicle of the Brooklyn mob, "Damon Runyon: A Life" was an account of his spiritual predecessor, "I Want to Thank My Brain for Remembering Me" was a memoir.
+He was an acclaimed author, too.
+"The Gang that Couldn't Shoot Straight" was his comic account of warring Brooklyn mobsters that was made into a 1971 movie.
+"Damon Runyon: A Life" was an account of another famous New York newsman, and "I Want to Thank My Brain for Remembering Me" was a memoir.

-Breslin was to Queens Boulevard what Runyon was to Broadway — columnist, confessor and town crier, from the Pastrami King to Red McGuire's saloon.
-He reveled in the borough, even as he moved far beyond it.

-The eccentric, entertaining Breslin acknowledged he was prone to fits of pique and a bad temper.
+He acknowledged being prone to fits of bad temper.
 After spewing ethnic slurs at a Korean-American co-worker in 1990, Breslin apologized by writing, "I am no good and once again I can prove it."

-But the Pulitzer committee, in citing Breslin's commentary, noted that his columns "consistently championed ordinary citizens."
-The winning pieces exposed police torture in a Queens precinct, and took a sympathetic look at the life of an AIDS patient.
+But under the tough, belligerent personality was someone else - a son whose hard-drinking father left home when he was 6 to get a loaf of bread and never returned, Hamill said.
+Breslin's mother supported the family by working as a welfare system administrator, raising the boy along with her two sisters.

+"The gruff personality was a mask a guy would don to get through the day," Hamill said.
+"Under the mask, what you found at his core was being raised by women, so life is more complicated than a punch in the jaw."

 "The streets have been covered with pictures and posters of missing people," he wrote.
 "The messages on the posters begging for help.
 Their wife could be in a coma in a hospital.
 The husband could be wandering the street.
 Please look.
 My sister could have stumbled out of the wreckage and taken to a hospital that doesn't know her.
 Help.
 Call if you see her.
 But now it is the ninth day and the beautiful sad hope of the families seems more like denial."